Client means a legal person using Unicount Services.

 5.2.2.
-Preference cookies enable the Website to remember information that changes the way the Website behaves or looks, like preferred language of the User or the region from which the User comes to the Website.
+Preference cookies enable the Website to remember information that changes the way the Website behaves or looks, like the preferred language of the User or the region from which the User comes to the Website.

 5.2.3.
 Statistic cookies help Unicount understand how users interact with the Website by collecting and reporting information anonymously.

 5.2.4.
 Marketing cookies enable Unicount to show ads to relevant target groups in cooperation with advertising partners.

 5.3.
 You may delete cookies at any time.
 The cookies are stored in a web browser and every browser has a slightly different procedure for deleting cookies.

 The data collected by Facebook pixel can be used to show relevant ads to Unicount’s target groups.
 You can change the Ad settings under your personal Facebook account, should you wish to do so.

 Information about how Facebook keeps information safe can be found here: https://www.facebook.com/business/news/facebooks-commitment-to-data-protection-and-privacy-in-compliance-with-the-gdpr.